- Who is Who

 Survey on Cement Bricks manufacturing units in Kerala 2016-17.

 Besides this field work of 6th Employment and Unemployment survey conducted by Labour Bureau is in progress.

 The State Income division has been computing estimates of State Domestics Product from 1955 onwards, according to the standard methodology issued by the Central Statistical Organization.
 The work relating to the economic classification of State expenditure including Government undertakings and local bodies and preparation of standard tables on regional accounts and capital formation are also undertaken from 1978 onwards.

 This Department has a well-built Computer division.
 All the District Offices also has computer units.

 Most of the schedules collected through various sources are being processed in this Division/Unit.

 There is no networking between the Directorate and the District Offices, which affects the data transfer.
-The need of the hour is the regular/timely upgradation of the hardware and softwares.
+The need of the hour is the regular/timely upgradation of the hardware and software.
 Similarly regular refresher courses for the computer personnel are also required.
-The softwares (data entry, validation and processing) required for us are prepared indigenously by our own staff.
+The software (data entry, validation and processing) required for us are prepared indigenously by our own staff.
 Some are PGDCAs and some are undergoing MCA.
 They have taken the degree by their own.
 The data entry work of main surveys like Economic Census, Agricultural Census, etc. was successfully undertaken by this Department.

 This department has a Library having 6000 old books, periodicals and journals.
 Main difficulty is that of space.
 An information counter is functioning in the department to cater the needs of data users, researchers etc.